GoogleCloudPlatform/pubsec-declarative-toolkit/README.md

 - Disable Service Account Key Creation
 - Enforce Uniform bucket-level IAM Access and management
 - Requires OS login for any SSH/RDP needs
+- Only GC organization's customer directory ID will be allowed as IAM entity in GCP, this will block all other GSuite organization, including Gmail accounts.

 ### Folder Structure
 - Guardrails